deltaquebec/dquigley.dev/_posts/2025-9-2-dissertation.md

 I successfully defended my dissertation on May 2, 2025.
 My dissertation, titled _Neurosymbolic Semantics_, is a work in mathematical linguistics; the story goes as follows: you and I have access to discrete and continuous representations of meaning, of reasoning; we need different levels of representation to cover a range of cognitive phenomena; these two kinds of semantics, we claim, are accessible and compatible, and this compatibility can be characterized as neurosymbolic.

 I am thankful for my community of advisors, colleagues, and friends across domains for their support, interest, patience, and encouragement.
 Interdisciplinary science is a unique balance of communication and coordination, not least of all for keeping everyone on the same page!
-Two linguists, a mathematician, a dog, and a philosopher (and a computer scientist, by honorable mention), whom I often referred to as “the Avengers”, saw my work through with willingness, interest, and excitement to engage in such interdisciplinary science, for which I am thankful.
+Two linguists (my advisor: [Nicholas Fleisher](https://uwm.edu/linguistics/people/fleisher-nicholas/); [Hamid Ouali](https://uwm.edu/linguistics/people/ouali-hamid/)), a mathematician ([Jeb Willenbring](https://uwm.edu/math/people/willenbring-jeb/)), a dog (Ringo), and a philosopher ([Matthew Knachel](https://uwm.edu/philosophy/about/directory/knachel-matthew/)) (and a computer scientist, by honorable mention: [Susan McRoy](https://uwm.edu/engineering/directory/mcroy-susan/)), whom I referred to as “the Avengers”, saw my work through with willingness, interest, and excitement to engage in such interdisciplinary science, for which I am thankful.

 <p align="center">
 <img src="/assets/dissertation/committe.jpg" alt="The Avengers and the dissertator">